gulzarsingh12/k8s-prep-notes/cks/system-hardening.md

 - to run on a command `strace touch /tmp/error.log`. but this is to run a command with strace itself
 -  to run with a already running process. get pid of the process `pidof etcd` and then `strace -p 2345`, it will show all the sys calls that will be used now ondwards by the process.
 -  to show all the sys calls made by a command `strace -c touch /tmp/error.log`

+## tracee (from aqua security)
+tracee is an open source tool and uses eBPF (extended berkley package filter) technology which runs in kernel space without interfering with kernel source code or loading any modules. you can install it or run as docker container.

+if container, need to mount
+-  `/tmp/tracee` default workspace
+-  `/lib/modules` kernel headers
+-  `/usr/src` kernel headers
+need previleged flag to be true

+### examples
+- to see the syscalls for ls command `docker run --name tracee --rm --previleged --pid=host --v /tmp/tracee:/tmp/tracee --v /lib/modules/:/lib/modules/:ro --v /usr/src/:/usr/src/:ro aquasec/tracee:0.4.0 --trace com=ls`
+- to see all the sys calls for a new process `docker run --name tracee --rm --previleged --pid=host --v /tmp/tracee:/tmp/tracee --v /lib/modules/:/lib/modules/:ro --v /usr/src/:/usr/src/:ro aquasec/tracee:0.4.0 --trace pid=new`
+- to see syscalls for new containers `docker run --name tracee --rm --previleged --pid=host --v /tmp/tracee:/tmp/tracee --v /lib/modules/:/lib/modules/:ro --v /usr/src/:/usr/src/:ro aquasec/tracee:0.4.0 --trace container=new` ...  then run the container in separate window as `docker run ubuntu echo hi`